 As we push into the month of August, the Noble Pig household will be taking on a steady stream of visitors for the next few weeks.
 I suppose this explains my recent absence, although I do truly enjoy my daily blogging.
 It is so wonderful to have so many of our friends visit us in our new place of residence.

 Last night we were fortunate to spend a wonderful evening with our very close friends…not to mention a whole gaggle of kids (theirs and mine) who were very excited to be reunited again.
-Willie (our vineyard guy) was here too.
+Willie (my vineyard guy) was here too.
 Willie has easily settled into our lives like a comfortable pair of worn jeans and we like it that way.

 We grilled steaks, drank Oregon Pinot Noir, had Snickerdoodle Ice Cream for dessert, which I served with these Banana Snickerdoodles.